 iv.
 Stories must involve the supernatural, however sensitively portrayed or faintly suggested.

 vi.
 Stories must be original, which is to say, they must not have been published previously, either in print or in any public online forum.

 vii.
 “Simultaneous submissions” are not permitted.

 viii.
 Only one story per entrant is allowed.

 ix.
-Entries may be submitted either by email to firstname.lastname@example.org (.doc, .docx, or .rtf only: .PDF attachments will not be read) or by mail to P.O.
-Box 219, Three Rivers, Michigan, 49093.
-Postal entries should include a self-addressed stamped envelope and a separate piece of paper with the writer’s email address and phone number.
+Entries may be submitted by email to firstname.lastname@example.org (.doc, .docx, or .rtf only: .PDF attachments will not be read).
 Biographical information limited to a single sentence should be contained in a separate document.

 x.
 Entries should be formatted in Times New Roman with single line spacing.
 Do not include tab stops, indents, headers, footers, page numbers, or illustrations original or otherwise.
 A title will suffice.
 Epigraphs are also permitted.

 xi.
-Online submissions must be sent by midnight on October 31, 2021 in order to be eligible; those sent by mail must be postmarked by October 31, 2021.
+Submissions must be sent by midnight Eastern Time on October 31, 2022 in order to be eligible.

 To read more articles like this one,